awaregroup/IIALab/labs/Lab05.md

 ### 2.1 - Get your model file

-1. Copy the CustomVision.onnx model file from your downloads directory into the lab directory "C:\Labs\Content\src\IoTLabs.CustomVision", overwrite the existing onnx file.
+1. Copy the CustomVision.onnx model file from your downloads directory into the lab directory **C:\Labs\Content\src\IoTLabs.CustomVision**, overwrite the existing onnx file.

 ### 2.2 - Build & Test the sample